-The word, Rights, used in the context of information security relates directly to authorization.
+Definition: The word, "rights", when used in the context of information security, relates directly to the word authorization.
 Users are granted or authorized to use specific resources.
+Generally the right to access an information asset is part of any information security plan.
 Among the privileges that a user can be granted is to be able to read a file, write to a file, run a file and to delete records.
 The technical manner in which access is granted to resources would be determined by the information infrastructure’s operating system and the characteristics of the network.

 Return from "Rights" to Words [P - R]